StefRuseva88/integration-tests-databases/README.md

 - SQL Server / MongoDB / Other Database Systems (local or remote)
 - Visual Studio 2019 or later / Visual Studio Code

+### Learning Outcomes
+By working through this project, students will:

+- Gain hands-on experience with database management in MongoDB.
+- Learn how to interact with MongoDB using the MongoDB.Driver.
+- Understand how to design and implement a console-based application.
+- Develop skills to write and run unit and integration tests to ensure the application works correctly with the database.
+### Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### Contact
+For any questions or suggestions, please open an issue in the repository.